Theory of categories: Early development

-Furthermore, following Porphyry’s likening of the classificatory hierarchy to a tree, they concluded that the major classes could be subdivided to form subclasses; for example, Substance could be divided into Genus and Species, and Quality could be subdivided into Property and Accident, depending on whether the property was necessary or contingent.
+Furthermore, following the Neoplatonist Porphyry's likening of the classificatory hierarchy to a tree, they concluded that the major classes could be subdivided to form subclasses; for example: Substance could be divided into Genus and Species, and Quality could be subdivided into Property and Accident, depending on whether the property was necessary or contingent.

 An alternative line of development was taken by the second-century Neoplatonic philosopher Plotinus, who, by a process of repeated abstraction, reduced Aristotle's list of ten categories to five: Substance, Relation, Quantity, Motion and Quality.
 Plotinus further suggested that the latter three categories of his list—namely, Quantity, Motion, and Quality—correspond to three different kinds of relation and that these three categories could therefore be subsumed under the category of Relation.
 This was to lead to the supposition that there were only two categories at the top of the hierarchical tree: Substance and Relation.
 Many supposed that relations only exist in the mind.
 Substance and Relation, then, are closely commutative with Matter and Mind—this is expressed most clearly in the dualism of René Descartes.

 Aristotle

 One of Aristotle’s early interests lay in the classification of the natural world: how, for example, the genus "animal" could be first divided into "two-footed animal" and then into "wingless, two-footed animal".
 He realized that the distinctions were being made according to the qualities the animal possesses, the quantity of its parts, and the kind of motion that it exhibits.
 Aristotle stated, in his work on the Categories, that—to fully complete, e.g., the proposition "this animal is ..."—there were ten kinds of predicate where:

 "... each signifies either substance or quantity or quality or relation or where or when or being-in-a-position or having or acting or being acted upon".

 He realized that predicates could be simple or complex.
 The simple kinds consist of a subject and a predicate linked together by the "categorical" or inherent type of relation.
 For Aristotle, the more complex kinds were limited to propositions wherein the predicate is compounded of two of the above categories; for example, "this is a horse running".
-More complex kinds of proposition were only discovered after Aristotle by the Stoic philosopher Chrysippus, who developed the "hypothetical" and "disjunctive" types of syllogism; these were terms that were to be developed through the Middle Ages, and which were to reappear in Kant's system of categories.
+More complex kinds of proposition were only discovered after Aristotle by the Stoic philosopher Chrysippus, who developed the "hypothetical" and "disjunctive" types of syllogism; these were terms that were to be developed through the Middle Ages, and which would reappear in Kant's system of categories.

 Category came into use with Aristotle's essay Categories, in which he discussed univocal and equivocal terms, predication, and ten categories: